groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/java/metadata/category/bmp.md

     block:
     - title_left: "Redact BMP Metadata in Java"
       content_left: |
         Following code allows you to search and redact sensitive data from a BMP document.
-You can set scope for redaction by setting filter, e.g. to MetadataFilter.Category.
-It will leave the regular expressions matches undone in all metadata items, except “Category” property:
+You can set scope for redaction by setting filter, e.g. to MetadataFilter.Category. - it will leave the regular expressions matches undone in all metadata items, except "Category" property:

       title_right: "How to Redact BMP Metadata"
       content_right: |
         * Create an instance of [Redactor](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction/Redactor) class & upload BMP file
         * Create an instance of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction) class to find and replace sensitive data from document's metadata
         * Set scope for redaction by setting filter, e.g. Use MetadataFilters.Category in below code
-        * Call save method with object of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction)
+        * Call redactor.save method with object of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction)

       gisthash: "480e989781148cd44a7aa8823887ae21"
       gistfile: "RedactCategoryMetadata.java"

     - title_left: "Remove BMP Metadata in Java"
       content_left: |
         You can replace all or specific metadata in the document with empty (blank or minimal) values using EraseMetadataRedaction class.
 Following code shows how you can filter and then remove a metadata property from a BMP document.The example below blanks out all properties of the document:

-      title_right: "Erase Category Metadata from BMP File "
+      title_right: "Erase Category Metadata from BMP File"
       content_right: |
         * Create an instance of [Redactor](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction/Redactor) class & upload BMP file
         * Create an instance of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction) class to remove metadata of the document
         * Set scope for redaction by setting filter, e.g. Replace MetadataFilter.All with MetadataFilter.Category in below code
-        * Call save method with object of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction)
+        * Call redactor.save method with object of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction)

       gisthash: "84586804ee996134fd12f2061f989fd5"
       gistfile: "CleanMetadata.java"